Sex & Sexuality

 • At what age should puberty blocking hormones be given to young trans people, and under what circumstances?

-• What is the morality surrounding BDSM sex, what should public policy be?
+• What is the morality surrounding BDSM sex?
+What should the public policy be?

 • Are arranged marriages acceptable?
 And, if they are not acceptable, how arranged does it have to be in order to become unacceptable?
 (And, when thinking about this, where do television programs which arrange and broadcast marriages between people who have never met fit into this picture?)